Staying active—a family affair

 For kids missing their regular sports and activities, now is a great time for them to grab their sticks, nets, balls, bats and gloves to get some practice—with mom and dad!

 Make time to move

-Planning regular physical activity2 breaks for your kids is the key to success.
+Planning regular physical activity (Canadian Society for Exercise Physiology) breaks for your kids is the key to success.

 Wondering how much physical activity is enough?
 Look no further!